 This magnificent Roman-era funerary stele takes the form of a Greco-Roman temple.

-The richly decorated stele consists of three distinct parts:
+Richly decorated, the stele is composed of three distinct parts:

-The first concerns the main composition, set in a temple décor.
+The first is the main composition, set in a temple décor.
 The triangular pediment is decorated with a frieze of palmettes.
 A four-petal flower marks its center.
 Below, an unsculpted, blank frieze of metopes.
 Two raised columns support the structure.
-They feature a rather schematic Corinthian capital, a carved pillar and an imposing base.
+They are composed of a rather schematic Corinthian capital, a sculpted pillar and an imposing base.

 Between the two columns, and thus at the center of the architectural composition, is a female figure with raised arms.
 His head is so damaged that we can’t make out his facial features.
 She holds her veil firmly in her hands.
 She’s wearing a long, short-sleeved dress, with a coat draped over her shoulders.
-The dress has a V-shaped collar and stiff drape pleats.
+The dress collar is V-shaped and the drapery folds are rigid.

-The last part is a square block, without any decoration, smaller than the rest of the stele, probably buried.
+The last part is a square, undecorated block, smaller than the rest of the stele, probably buried.

 The stele belongs to the Greek type of naiskos, or aedicula in Rome.